Saturday, May 30, 2009

 "Sunday" is the right word.
 Sun+Day.
 A beautiful day.
 The air warmed noticeably by Noon.
 The wind was still a bit high, but much less than the near-gale the night before.
 The radio said a couple of boats were missing overnight in Tampa Bay waters.
 Lucky thing I was anchored safely, I giggled.

 I called my friends and left a couple of messages.
 My phone's battery was suddenly low, I noticed.
 Dang.
-One of my friends, Captain Richard White (from whom I had originally bought my Islander) was leaving that day or the next with a paying customer for a week-long cruise, so I hoped he could stop by and give me some advice.
+One of my friends, Captain Richard (from whom I had originally bought my Islander) was leaving that day or the next with a paying customer for a week-long cruise, so I hoped he could stop by and give me some advice.

 Really, what I wanted, was to be towed away from the shore.
 Where I was, I was only about TWENTY FEET away from shore when the boat swayed at anchor in that direction.
 With no experience with this boat, I wanted to get away from shore a bit before hoisting my main and taking-off.

 Now this is where my memory fails me.
 The next several days are spread out before me in my mind, but I'm not sure which day of the week each is.
 So I'll dispense with naming the days from now on.
-At sea, it doesn't make much difference, I learned.
+At sea, it doesn't make much difference, I figure.
 You need to know WHERE you're at, and you need to know the relative time between yourself and other points at sea and other weather patterns, but the names of the days which are used by people on land are, well, somewhat unnecessary.

-Either that day or the next, Captain Richard and his wife (and their paying crew) came by in their big sailboat.
+Either that day or the next, Captain Richard and Thurline (and their paying crew) came by in their big sailboat.
+Absolutely wonderful people.
 He seemed to be enjoying my predicament, but he said OK, he'd happily tow me to more open water.
 But first I had to pull-up the anchor.
 Easier said than done, I learned.
 The thing was STUCK.
 I mean, that anchor was deep deep deep in the seabed.
 I tried and tried and tried, but it wasn't coming out.
 So Captain Richard said, "Well, son, looks like you're good and safe, and we gotta go.
 See you 'out there.'" ...And they were gone.

 And he was right, I was safe.